Speech and Language Therapy BSc (Hons) Course overview

 The course covers the foundations of speech and language therapy including both the social and clinical context of human communication.
-An optional additional master’s-level year offers a range of elective modules that are designed to enhance your clinical experience.

 - Learn in a world-leading environment from academics who are at the forefront of the field